FeatureBaseDB/java-pilosa/docs/data-model-queries.md

 );
 ```

 Note that the recommended way of posting large amounts of data is importing them instead of many `Set` or `Clear` queries.
-See [imports] to learn more.
+See [imports](imports.md) to learn more.

-The recommended way of creating query objects is, using dedicated methods attached to index and field objects.
-But sometimes it would be desirable to send raw queries to Pilosa.
+Sometimes it would be desirable to send raw queries to Pilosa.
 You can use `index.rawQuery` method for that.
-The recommended way of creating query objects is, using dedicated methods attached to index and field objects.
-But sometimes it would be desirable to send raw queries to Pilosa.
-You can use the `index.raw_query` method for that.
-Note that, the query string is not validated before sending to the server.
+Note that the query string is not validated before sending to the server.
 Also, raw queries may be less efficient than the corresponding ORM query, since they are only sent to the coordinator node.

 ```java
 PqlQuery query = repository.rawQuery("Row(stargazer=5)");